Resocram/Virtual-Quantum-Error-Detection/README.md

 - stabilizer.py: Contains helper functions for generating stabilizer codes used within the papers numerical results and building stabilizer groups.
 - verification.ipynb: Contains code from exploration into the theory of the paper to better understand the major error mitigation methods described within the paper.

+## Report ##

+A supplementary report that describes the work in reproducing the virutal quantum error detection can be found in 400Q_Report.pdf

 ## User Guide ##

 Each method described within the paper has been modularized into files for ease of use and readibility.
 To run the files follow the procedure below: